 Pentecost

 Pentecost is a Christian celebration that occurs fifty days after the Christian celebration of Easter.
 It is also a celebration for the Jewish religion but under different circumstances.
-For the Christians, when counting the fifty days, Easter Sunday is included within the count.
+For Christians, when counting the fifty days, Easter Sunday is included in the count.
 Therefore, Pentecost occurs on the seventh Sunday after Easter Sunday.
 The foundation of Pentecost arises from the Israeli people.

 History

-He remained on the Earth for forty days, walking with His disciples and teaching them the word of God.
-In the Book of Acts 1:3, the Bible states “To whom also he showed himself alive after his passion, by many proofs, for forty days appearing to them, and speaking of the kingdom of God.”
+He remained on Earth for forty days, walking with His disciples and teaching them the word of God.
+In the Book of Acts 1:3, the Bible states, “To whom also he showed himself alive after his passion, by many proofs, for forty days appearing to them, and speaking of the kingdom of God.”

 The day of Pentecost for some churches is the celebration of the beginning of the modern church, one in which the Holy Spirit was sent.
 When the Holy Spirit came upon the disciples, they began to speak many languages.
-This miracle was given so that the disciples could spread the word of Jesus to many people throughout many different lands and these people would understand the word of God given to all by Jesus.
+This miracle was given so that the disciples could spread the word of Jesus to many people throughout different lands, and these people would understand the word of God given to all by Jesus.

 Color used for Pentecost